 a) Record instructs WinRunner to record all operations performed on a GUI object.
 This is the default record method for all classes.
 (The only exception is the static class (static text), for which the default is Pass Up.)

-c) As Object instructs WinRunner to record all operations performed on a GUI object as though its class were “object” class.
+c) As Object instructs WinRunner to record all operations performed on a GUI object as though its class was “object” class.

 d) Ignore instructs WinRunner to disregard all operations performed on the class.